 Lawn, Leaves And Hedges

 When the soil is still warm is the best time to seed or turf a lawn after carefully preparing the ground.
 Repair any patches on existing lawns, aerate the grass and rake out moss.
 Collect fallen leaves and apply an autumn feed.

 Clip hedges now and they will remain in good shape over the winter.
 Keep deadheading and feeding your hanging baskets to keep them going as long as possible.
 Clean all your pots and trays using disinfectant and elbow grease before rinsing and drying.

-All frost tender plants should be protected or brought inside to a frost free environment.
+All frost tender plants should be protected or transferred to a frost free environment.
 Plants growing in your border can be transferred to a container, although they may have to be pruned before you can get them in a greenhouse or conservatory.